 Panorama Destination Malaysia News:

-We are using the hiatus offered to us by the global pandemic as an opportunity to create and innovate; Panorama Destination Malaysia has prepared an exciting range of new products, tours and services with a clear emphasis on sustainable travel.
-We expect that travellers in the ‘new normal’ will want to explore Malaysia on tours that are safe, insulated against potential risks and with an emphasis on the great outdoors.
-To that end, our new products will connect our clients with clean, green travel to some of Malaysia’s most beautiful natural locations and traditional cultural highlights.
+We are using the hiatus offered to us by the global pandemic to prepare a range of new products, tours and services with a clear emphasis on safe and sustainable travel.
+Our new products will provide clients with clean, green travel to some of Malaysia’s most beautiful natural locations and traditional cultural highlights.
 Connecting green zones together, these tours will turn travel bubble discoveries into something truly memorable.

-To ensure the safety of clients when they return to Malaysia, Panorama Destination has introduced a dedicated set of health and safety protocols, based on a company-wide Covid-19 policy.
-The business has also achieved safety certification from a range of internationally recognised organizations, and is an official member of the World Travel & Tourism Council ‘Safe Travels’ campaign.
+To ensure the safety of clients when they return, Panorama Destination has introduced a dedicated set of health and safety protocols, based on a company-wide Covid-19 policy.
+We have also achieved safety certification from internationally recognised organizations, and are a member of the World Travel & Tourism Council ‘Safe Travels’ campaign.

-Panorama Destination continues to work alongside the Government and with other DMCs in Malaysia, to ensure safe and standardised services for all returning visitors.
+Panorama Destination works alongside Government and other DMCs in Malaysia, to ensure safe and standardised services for returning visitors.
 We continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels: